Animal Experimentation; Imaging, Three-Dimensional; Medical 3D-Printing; Neonatology; Patient Simulation; Tissue Engineering

-My initial years in research were spent in establishing complex shaped three- dimensional oral micro-tissues as an in vivo like platform for biocompatibility testing of 3D printing materials and future bioprinting.
-My interest lies in establishing 4D (smart) and 3D printed animal and human simulation models to replace, reduce and refine pre-clinical and clinical experiments.
-These models are used for designing and developing medical devices, surgical planning and skill acquisition in human and veterinary medicine.
-We work in collaboration with the department of neonatology and radiology to create 3D neonatal and prenatal simulation models for skills training and preoperative planning.
+With a background in dentistry and implantology, I spent my initial years in research in establishing 3D oral micro-tissues as an alternative to animal testing and building blocks for bioprinting.
+My interest lies in developing 4D (smart) and 3D printed animal and human simulation models to replace, reduce and refine pre-clinical and clinical experiments.
+These models are used for designing and developing medical and dental devices, surgical planning and skill acquisition in human and veterinary medicine.
+We work in collaboration with various clinics to create 3D simulation models for skills training and preoperative planning.
 In parallel, we are constantly endeavouring to combat the problem of Cleft lip and palate (1:700 live births) in children belonging to low-economic areas of Asia, Africa and Europe.
 To address this issue, we have developed an affordable 3D printed physiological oral prosthesis called ‘Smart Obturator’.
-Ultimately, our aim is to utilize 3D printing in providing standard healthcare to the masses and escalating patient-safety.
+Ultimately, my aim is to utilize 3D printing to enhance the standard healthcare and escalate patient-safety.

 - Wagner, M., Werther, T., Unger, E., Kasprian, G., Dovjak, G., Dorfer, C., Schned, H., Steinbauer, P., Goeral, K., Olischar, M., Roessler, K., Berger, A., & Oberoi, G. (2021).
 Development of a 3D printed patient-specific neonatal brain simulation model using multimodality imaging for perioperative management.
 Pediatric research, 10.1038/s41390-021-01421-w.
 Advance online publication. https://doi.org/10.1038/s41390-021-01421-w